BenLiu983/Bank_Fraud_Detection/README.md

 # Data Preparation

-Since this dataset is in line-delimited JSON format, I firstly transfrom it to a dataframe format.
+Since this dataset is in line-delimited JSON format, I firstly transfromed it to a dataframe format.

 ![data](https://user-images.githubusercontent.com/64850893/103314331-c326a300-49f0-11eb-8381-0bae91605374.jpg)